Product

 Let’s consider the desired characteristics of a bug report one by one:

 2. Coherence.
 Can we make sense of what is written?
 Not using accurate terminology makes it harder to follow what you are trying to say.
 Because Helix is a visual language, many people have invented their own words for the elements within a collection.
 But that is your language, not ours.
 If you take the time to ‘translate’ into the terms we understand, you make it much easier for us to follow your description of the bug.
-Likewise, references to code names (as in: "I‘m running Pele on a Blackbird under Puma") should be avoided.
+Likewise, avoid references to code names.
+(As in: “I’m running Pele on a Blackbird under Puma.”)

 Another serious issue is pronouns.
 Avoid them.
 Today I read a non-Helix bug report that said, "When I transfer a file between my Mac and my PC, it crashes."
 OK, what crashes?
-It may be obvious to you which it you are referring to, but keep in mind that we are starting from square one in trying to understand your problem.
+The Mac?
+The PC?
+The desk both computers are sitting on?
+It may be obvious to you which it you are referring to, but keep in mind that we have no prior experience in trying to understand your problem.

-3. Accessibility: Getting a report as an attachment in a text file is no fun. techdb (see above) is our primary channel for attachments.
-Emailing an attachment puts it on my desk.
+3. Accessibility: Getting a report as an attachment in an email is no fun; techdb (see above) is our primary channel for attachments.
+Emailing an attachment puts it on one person’s desk.
 Sending it via techdb puts it in the hands of everybody here at QSA.
-If an engineer is assigned to "work on bug# 7023" and everything he needs is found in the expected location, that’s a formula for quick action.
+If an engineer is assigned to “work on report R7023” and everything he needs is attached as support documents for R7023 in techdb, that’s a formula for quick action.

 4. Tone: This one is difficult, but when sending a bug report be mindful not to ruffle feathers unnecessarily.
 When you report a bug, you are essentially saying to an engineer ‘you screwed up’ so you should try to soften the blow as much as possible.
 Phrases like ‘This is unacceptable’ and ‘This is costing me money’ often carry the connotation that we’re just being negligent or callous.
-Right or wrong, a personal reaction ensues on our end which has the net effect of knocking your report down on the importance ladder a few rungs.
+Right or wrong, a personal reaction ensues on our end which has the net effect of making us less inclined to devote immediate attention to your report.
 The old adage ‘You can catch more flies with honey than you can with vinegar’ is still around because it is true.

 6. Brevity: Short and to the point is best.
 Your personal Helix history is usually irrelevant.
 The exception to this rule is when you can point to a specific version where the bug first appeared.
 Using a "1-2-3" outline of the steps to reproduce is always better than a narrative rendition.

-7. Speculation: Unless you have demonstrable skills in programming, don’t offer suggestions as to where in the code the problem lies.
+7. Speculation: Unless you have demonstrable skills in programming in C/C++, don’t offer suggestions as to where in the code the problem lies.
 (But if you do have programming skills, please contact us!
 We might give you an opportunity to work in the code and fix these bugs yourself!)
-History has proven that speculation of this sort is always wide of the mark.
-At best it merely distracts from the engineer’s ability to focus on the true source of the problem.
+History has proven that speculation of this sort is usually far wide of the mark.
+At best it distracts from the engineer’s ability to focus on the true source of the problem.

 8. Demonstrability: If you’ve got a well-documented sample that shows the bug, your bug immediately moves up the priority ladder two or three rungs.
 This does not mean you can just send us your existing collection with a ‘the bug is in here’ (somewhere) note.
 At the very least it means adding text labels (or comments, in the case of icons) that include everything that was also said outside of the collection.
 It may be logical to assume that the engineer can always refer to the other source material but even if they can, it isn’t the most efficient way to work.
 Bug swatting is a demanding task that requires significant focus.
 Every possible distraction needs to be eliminated.
 By putting the documentation right in the collection — right on the template itself even — you keep the focus directly on your bug.
 If you send a sample collection, the tighter the example, the better.
 By removing irrelevant rectangles from the template it becomes easier to see the bug, and to avoid chasing red herrings.
 Keeping the engineer focused on the code always makes for faster bug fixing.